-Job Description & Duties Smooth and finish surfaces of poured concrete, such as floors, walks, sidewalks, roads, or curbs using a variety of hand and power tools.
+Occupation Description Smooth and finish surfaces of poured concrete, such as floors, walks, sidewalks, roads, or curbs using a variety of hand and power tools.
 Align forms for sidewalks, curbs, or gutters; patch voids; and use saws to cut expansion joints.

 - Monitor how the wind, heat, or cold affect the curing of the concrete throughout the entire process.

-When polled, Cement Masons and Concrete Finishers say the following skills are most frequently used in their jobs:
+These are the skills Cement Masons and Concrete Finishers say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.